Gray wolf population by country: Spain

+Iberian wolf (Canis lupus signatus) in semi-captivity in the Community of Madrid, Spain.

 Spain's wolf population is estimated at 2,000–3,000 and growing.
 Their population is concentrated in two autonomous communities: around 700 in Galicia and 1,600 in Castille and León.

 Wolves are considered a game species, though they are protected in the southern regions of the country.
 In February 2021, a hunting ban was enacted in the rural North as well.
 Compensation is paid for livestock damage, though this varies according to region.
 The population is expanding southwards and eastwards from the northwest, having recently reached Madrid, Ávila, Guadalajara and Salamanca.
 A southern relict population has survived in Andalusia, although contrary to the populations in the northwest and center of the country, it is not doing well.